tsgates/arch-wiki-markdown/wiki/Dropbox.md

     fs.inotify.max_user_watches = 100000

-to /etc/sysctl.conf and restarting your computer.
+to /etc/sysctl.d/99-sysctl.conf and then reload the kernel parameters

+    # sysctl --system

-> Proxy Settings
+> Proxy settings

 The easiest way to set Dropbox's proxy settings is by defining them manually in the Proxies tab of the Preferences window.
 Alternatively,